vernisaz/simtotp/dep crates/README.md

 ## base32

-Use the script to build the crate:
+Use below script to build the crate:

 ```
 # check out the repository from https://github.com/andreasots/base32/tree/master